 Our executive officers, directors and holders of substantially all of our outstanding ordinary shares (including all of the selling shareholders) are subject to lock-up agreements that restrict their ability to transfer our ADSs or the underlying Class A ordinary shares for 180 days from the date of this prospectus.
-In addition, a corporate business partner of ours that is not currently a holders of our securities has indicated an interest in purchasing up to \$10.0 million of our ADSs in this offering at the initial public offering price and on the same terms as other purchasers in this offering.
-If this investor elects to purchase any or all of such ADSs and the underwriters elect to sell any or all of such ADSs to this investor, of which there can be no assurance, this investor is expected to execute a similar 180-day lock-up agreement with the underwriters.
+In addition, a corporate business partner of ours has indicated an interest in purchasing up to \$10.0 million of our ADSs in this offering at the public offering price.
+If such investor elects to purchase any or all of such ADSs and the underwriters elect to sell any or all of such ADSs to that investor, of which there can be no assurance, the investor is expected to execute a similar 180-day lock-up agreement with the underwriters.
 Accordingly, subject to certain limitations, 4,703,980 Class A ordinary shares (including in the form of ADSs) will become eligible for sale upon expiration of the 180 day lock-up period if the above referenced investor does not purchase ADSs in this offering (or 5,259,536 Class A ordinary shares (including in the form of ADSs) if the above referenced investor purchases \$10.0 million of our ADSs in this offering at an assumed initial public offering price of \$18.00 per ADS, the midpoint of the price range set forth on the cover of this prospectus).
 Morgan Stanley & Co.
 LLC may, in its sole discretion, permit our shareholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
-In addition, our articles of association provide that (i) each holder of Class B ordinary shares may not dispose of (a) more than 25% of the Class B ordinary shares held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares), (b) more than 40% of the Class B ordinary shares held by such holder as of the date of this prospectus in the three-year period following the date of this prospectus (including by conversion to Class A ordinary shares) and (c) more than 60% of the Class B ordinary shares held by such holder as of the date of this prospectus in the five-year period following the date of this prospectus (including by conversion to Class A ordinary shares) and (ii) each holder of Class C ordinary shares may not dispose of more than 25% of the Class C ordinary shares held by such holder as of the date of this prospectus in the 18-month period following the date of this prospectus (including by conversion to Class A ordinary shares).
+In addition, our articles of association provide that (i) each holder of Class B ordinary shares may not dispose of (a) more than 25% of the Class B ordinary shares held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares), (b) more than 40% of the Class B ordinary shares held by such holder as of the date of this prospectus in the three-year period following the date of this prospectus (including by conversion to Class A ordinary shares) and (c) more than 60% of the Class B ordinary shares held by such holder as of the date of this prospectus in the five-year period following the date of this prospectus (including by conversion to Class C ordinary shares may not dispose of more than 25% of the Class C ordinary shares held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares) held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares) held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares).
 Further, at any time between twelve and eighteen months following the completion of this offering, we intend to cause the Endava Limited Guernsey Employee Benefit Trust to sell up to 500,000 Class A ordinary shares, which may be in the form of ADSs.